Zero Waste Personal Hygiene & Beauty

 Nowadays, however, I have ditched all such products and no longer need to walk down those aisles at all.

 Instead, I’ve opted for much simpler, more natural substitutes, cutting out the chemicals and products for my personal hygiene down by a significant amount.
 Best decision ever.

 If you are up for it, try completely ditching the shampoo.
 This is an actual movement happening worldwide, called the No-Poo (an unfortunate name, but basically a short form of No Shampoo rather than actual, you know, poop).
 Instead of store-bought shampoo, baking soda is used to wash the hair, followed by Apple Cider Vinegar for a rinse.

 Two ingredients to go No-Poo with your hair.
 Source.

-Results have varied among different woman - some found it to be a heaven-sent alternative for healthier, fuller hair, while others found it dried out their hair.
+Results have varied among different women - some found it to be a heaven-sent alternative for healthier, fuller hair, while others found it dried out their hair.
 This regime worked well for me while in Malaysia or in the tropics, but not so much when abroad due to the drier environment.
 It highly depends on the type of hair you have, and the only way to know is to try it out and see if it works for you!

 Instructions: Keep a 500 mL cup or jar, a pot of baking soda and a bottle of Apple Cider Vinegar by the shower.
 Fill the jar with water, add 2 tbsp of baking soda, and stir to dissolve.
 Pour over wet head and scrub into hair.
 Then pour 2 tbsp of Apple Cider into the same (now empty jar), and fill with water again.
 Pour over your hair and rinse.